cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ```

 ### mediaObjectsCount
-With the `mediaObjectsCount` parameter you can filter events and places by their number of images.
+With the `mediaObjectsCount` field you can filter events and places by their number of images.

-> This parameter can only be used to filter on events and places.
-To filter organizers by their number of images, the parameter `imagesCount` should be used.
+> This field can only be used to filter on events and places.
+To filter organizers by their number of images, the field `imagesCount` should be used.

 **Applicable on endpoints**